Skip to Content

 Angel monument at st. vincent cemetery

 Dating back to at least the 1950s, St. Vincent Cemetery was administered by the Catholic Church (St. Vincent Mission).
-The cemetery was expanded in approximately 2012, and the expansion is administered by the Municipality.
+The cemetery was expanded around 2012, and the expansion is administered by the Municipality.

 Directions: Take Christina Lake Drive, heading towards Christina Lake from Conklin Multiplex, and turn left on cemetery access road.